agilosoftware/objeq/doc/Reference.md

 The following Query finds all Objects with a lastName Property of 'Beck' and returns only the firstName Properties from those Objects.

-    when lastName == 'Beck' select firstName
+    where lastName == 'Beck' select firstName

 This Query is similar, but generates new Objects as its Result Set: